suryak02/RAG-chatbot-system/README.md

 See `docs/SETUP.md` for step‑by‑step instructions to:

 - Create an OpenAI API key
-- Create Azure AI Vision (or Azure AI Services) resource and get endpoint + key
+- Create an Azure AI Services (multi‑service) resource and get endpoint + key
 - Configure `.env.local`
 - Troubleshoot OCR and PDF parsing